NATS vs MQTT (comparison for the UNS application)

 Both MQTT and NATS have their unique strengths, and the choice between them depends on your specific use case.
 MQTT is well suited for IoT applications with limited resources and network conditions, while NATS offers superior performance and scalability for data-intensive, modern applications.
 However, the requirements of your application should be checked and a specific selection made for the concrete selection of the protocol.

-About i-flow: At i-flow, we are dedicated to empowering manufacturers with the world’s most intuitive software to seamlessly connect factories at scale.
+About i-flow: i-flow is an industrial software company based in southern Germany.
+We offer manufacturers the world’s most intuitive software to connect factories at scale.
 Over 400 million data operations daily in production-critical environments not only demonstrate the scalability of the software, but also the deep trust our customers place in i-flow.
-Close cooperation with our customers and partners worldwide, including renowned Fortune 500 companies and industry leaders such as Bosch, Sto and Lenze, is at the heart of our business.
+Our success is based on close collaboration with customers and partners worldwide, including renowned Fortune 500 companies and industry leaders like Bosch.

 Try it out now - free trial version